O. Reg. 421/97: MEMBERS OF POLICE SERVICES BOARDS - CODE OF CONDUCTSkip to content

 15. If the board determines that a board member has breached the Code of Conduct set out in this Regulation, the board shall record that determination in its minutes and may,

 (a) require the member to appear before the board and be reprimanded;

-(b) request that the Ministry of the Solicitor General conduct an investigation into the member’s conduct; or
+(b) request that the Ministry of Community Safety and Correctional Services conduct an investigation into the member’s conduct; or

 (c) request that the Commission conduct an investigation into the member’s conduct under section 25 of the Act.
 O. Reg.
 421/97, s.
 15; O. Reg.
 100/18, s.
 3.